Red Sox vs. Blue Jays Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has six doubles, a triple, four home runs, 10 walks and 17 RBI (36 total hits).
-He's also swiped one base.
+- Verdugo has 38 hits with seven doubles, a triple, five home runs, 10 walks and 18 RBI.
+He's also stolen two bases.

-- Verdugo brings a two-game streak with at least one hit into this contest.
-In his last five games he is batting .261 with two doubles, a home run, a walk and five RBI.
+- Verdugo will look for his fourth straight game with a hit in this matchup.
+In his last five games he is batting .304 with three doubles, two home runs, a walk and six RBI.

 Verdugo Recent Games